 What happens to your recycling

-- We collect your recycling and take to a Materials Recycling Facility (MRF)
+- Recycling is collected and delivered to a Materials Recycling Facility (MRF) in Hartlepool

-- Materials are treated to make new raw materials
+- The materials are treated to make new raw materials

-- These new products are back on shop shelves in as little as six weeks
+- The products are back on the shelf as a new bottle or tin can in as little as six weeks

 See What happens to your plastic for more details around this process.